Autocomplete Search for SwiftUI¶

 The AutocompleteSearch

-view handles tap gesture recognition for you.
+view sets up gesture recognition for you,

 Documentation¶